JuanNovas/RPG-50-Discord-bot/docs/Database.md

 - **type**: ID of the Item_types table, represents the item type.
 - **item_id**: Internal ID of the equipment
 - **level**: Actual level of the equipment

+### Advancements
+Tracks the progresion across some parameters, such as, kills or upgrades.

+### Dex & Enemies
+Tracks the enemies seen by the hero.
+The "Enemies" table stores data about each enemy and the "Dex" table refers the enemy with its ID.
+The "Enemies" table is not updated while using the bot.